sonny-tel/Ion/README.md

 ## Credits
 * Northstar for inspiring me to stick it to the man and waste my time on this terrible game still after how many years
 * Knightfire-rdp for his pretty ok core banner indicator mod which I ~~stole~~ used for damage indicators.
+* Also Knightfire-rdp for writing the installation instructions